Cisgender

 Guide to Surviving Conversations in 2020 Post Election Anxiety

-As we gear up for the holiday season during COVID, I thought it pertinent to write about ways to communicate about post election anxiety with various individuals around many important topics.
+As we gear up for the holiday season, I thought it pertinent to write about ways to communicate about post-election anxiety with various individuals around many important topics.

-Most of my sessions the last week or two (minimum) have focused predominantly on the election:
+Most of my sessions the last week or two (minimum) have focused predominantly on post-election anxiety:

 • whether that was the stress of the outcome